ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Cache-Control: max-age=86400
 ~~~

-Clients SHOULD follow the usual HTTP caching {{!RFC9111}} semantics for key
+Clients SHOULD follow the usual HTTP caching {{!RFC9111}} semantics for HPKE
 configurations.

 Note: Long cache lifetimes may result in clients using stale HPKE
-configurations; aggregators SHOULD continue to accept reports with old keys for
+configurations; Aggregators SHOULD continue to accept reports with old keys for
 at least twice the cache lifetime in order to avoid rejecting reports.

 ### Upload Request

 Clients upload reports by using an HTTP PUT to
 `{leader}/tasks/{task-id}/reports`, where `{leader}` is the first entry in the
-task's aggregator endpoints.
+task's Aggregator endpoints.

 The payload is structured as follows: